Set up taxes, tax regions, tax codes, and tax groups

 When you set up Payroll, a set of system-defined tax groups is automatically created the first time that you run the Update tax data process.
 System-defined tax groups are then updated every time that you run that process.
 Each system-defined tax group contains tax codes of a particular type.
 For example, all tax codes for school districts are included in the SCHL tax group, and all tax codes for state income tax are included in the SIT tax group.
 If these system-defined tax groups meet your organization's requirements, you don't have to create additional tax groups.

 However, if several tax codes share the same accounting data, you might want to put these tax codes in a single tax group.
 Then, if the vendor changes, you can use the tax group to change the vendor for all the tax codes in the group at the same time.
 This approach can save time and reduce the risk of errors.

 In most cases, when you create a list of tax codes to include in each tax group, you will include all the tax codes that share the same accounting information in a single tax group.
 Additionally, if a set of tax codes shares the same posting requirements, you can include them in a single tax group that you enable for posting definitions.
 A tax code can be included in multiple tax groups, provided that only one of the tax groups is enabled for posting definitions.
 For more information, see Tax codes, tax groups, and posting definitions FAQ.

 You can set up the transaction posting definitions so that some tax codes in the group use a different posting definition than the rest of the tax codes in the group.
 For more information, see Tax codes, tax groups, and posting definitions FAQ.

 After you create tax groups that are enabled for posting definitions, you can assign those tax groups to transaction posting definitions.
 For more information, see Posting definitions in the public sector.

 The next step is to set up benefits and mandatory deductions.
-For more information, see Benefit setup tasks.
+For more information, see Set up benefits.